vimond/replay/docs/technical-topics.md

 More info:

-* TODO: connectControl() API reference.
+* TODO: connectControl() API reference link.
 * [Example of connecting a custom control](customize.md#Customising_the_player_UI_component_tree).

-In the following chaptes, video streamer state properties and playback manipulation APIs are listed by topic.
+In the following chapters, video streamer state properties and playback manipulation APIs are listed by topic.
 Note that there are only a handful properties to be set, and there is no symmetry between state properties and settable props, not even in naming.

-TODO: Link to API reference.
+TODO: Link to API reference for all API members below.

 ### Positions, clock times, durations, DVR

 Current playback position and duration of the stream or video file are exposed in properties with these two names.
-Both for live DVR streams and on demand streams, the rule `0 <= position <= duration` applies.
+Both for live DVR streams and on demand streams, the range limitation `0 ≤ position ≤ duration` applies.
 The position can be manipulated (set) within the same range with `setPosition(newPosition)`, and again both with live DVR and on demand streams.

 For live streams, duration constitutes the DVR seekable range, and can change during playback.
 When playing at the live edge, `position ≈ duration`.